andrewchambers/bupstash/doc/man/bupstash.1.md

   Initialize a bupstash repository.
 * bupstash-new-key(1):
   Create a new primary key for creating/reading repository items.
-* bupstash-new-put-key(1):
-  Derive a put only key from a primary key.
-* bupstash-new-metadata-key(1):
+* bupstash-new-sub-key(1):
-  Derive a list/rm only key from a primary key.
+  Derive a sub key for a subset of operations.
 * bupstash-put(1):
   Add data to a bupstash repository.
 * bupstash-get(1):